Milestones of sculpture

 Venus de Milo

 It is one of the most famous statues of Antiquity, depicting the Greek goddess of love, Aphrodite.
 Venus was the Roman name for the same goddess.
 The name 'Venus de Milo' testifies to the statue´s place of discovery.

-More than two meters (6.56 ft) high, the statue was sculpted in the late Hellenistic Period.
+More than two metres high, the statue was sculpted in the late Hellenistic Period.
 The upper body of the goddess is nude while her lower body is draped in a cloak.
 Her arms are missing.
 Originally, she was probably holding a golden apple presented to her by Paris, the Prince of Troy.

 The great fame of the Parian marble statue was not simply the result of its admired beauty, but it also owed much to the French propaganda in the 19th century.
 Today it is still one of the most famous statues of Venus.